eps1lon/poe-recraft/docs/api.md

   ```
   - options.start_file: The description file which has top priority
     when searching for a translation.
 Default: `stat_descriptions`
+  - options.range_message: A string conforming to ICU message syntax that is
+    used to format value ranges. default: "({min}–{max})"

 ## formatStats.configure(options: Options)
 Set the default options for option properties that are not provided